Unfortunately, we are not available in your area!

 *Anything that is a fourfold or higher can be found under Accumulator Bets.

-How do you calculate betting odds?
+How do you calculate your bets?

 Our betting calculator is set up with a series of algorithms that are made to read specific odds in any odds format.
 If we take an example in the form of a Lucky 63, which is a bet that is primarily placed in horse racing.
 This bet consists of six different bets, six singles, 15 doubles, 20 trebles, 15 four-folds, 6 five-folds and one six-fold accumulator.
 However, as your bet plays out, if only 4 of your six bets come off, you can input the odds of your bets that have won and it will show you exactly how much you'll return from your bet.
 Bet calculators are a must for any who wish to partake in sports betting.